Osiris-Team/1JPM/README.md

 - Earlier Java versions are not supported

 to build your project (`build` is a task, which compiles and creates a jar file from your code).
-If you want to include dependencies in the jar run `build-fat` instead.
+If you want to include dependencies in the jar run `fatJar` instead.

+Note that most IDEs only provide auto-complete and

 1JPM works in a very similar way to Gradle, however everything in 1JPM is a plugin (even all its tasks),